Thunder Rosa

-Melissa Cervantes (born July 22, 1986), known by her ring name Thunder Rosa, is a Mexican professional wrestler and mixed martial artist.
-She is signed to All Elite Wrestling (AEW), where she is a former AEW Women's World Champion.
+Melissa Cervantes (born July 22, 1986), known by her ring name Thunder Rosa, is a Mexican professional wrestler and former mixed martial artist.
+She is signed to both All Elite Wrestling (AEW) and Consejo Mundial de Lucha Libre (CMLL), where she is the Mexican National Women's Champion in her first reign.
+She also performs for Riot Cabaret Pro Wrestling, where she is the current Riot Cabaret Women's Champion in her first reign.
+In AEW, she is a former AEW Women's World Champion.
 She debuted in 2014 and has also appeared in World Wonder Ring Stardom (Stardom), Impact Wrestling, and the National Wrestling Alliance (NWA).

 Cervantes appeared in seasons 2 through 4 of the wrestling-based TV series Lucha Underground as Kobra Moon, leader of the Reptile Tribe; she won the Lucha Underground Trios Championship (with Daga and Jeremiah Snake).
 After the show ended, she resumed performing on the independent circuit, working in Women of Wrestling (WOW) in 2018 as Serpiente, and won the NWA World Women's Championship in 2019.
 Cervantes also founded and owns Mission Pro Wrestling (MPW), a Texas-based independent promotion devoted to women's wrestling.

-Cervantes made her mixed martial arts debut in 2019 at Combate Americas.
+Cervantes made her mixed martial arts debut in 2019 at Combate Americas (today Combate Global).

-She also appears as a playable character in the video game AEW Fight Forever.